 St. Christopher's treats the full spectrum of substance use disorders in men 18 and older, including alcohol addiction, opioid, heroin, and fentayl dependence, prescription drug misuse, cocaine and stimulant addiction, benzodiazepine dependence, kratom and 7-OH addiction, and polysubstance use.

-Every patient begins with a comprehensive clinical assessment that shapes an individualized treatment plan.
-From there, our full continuum of care, from medically supervised detox through residential treatment, and long-term aftercare, gives patients the structure and support they need at every stage of the recovery process.
+Every client begins with a comprehensive clinical assessment that shapes an individualized treatment plan.
+From there, our full continuum of care, from medically supervised detox through residential treatment and long-term aftercare, gives clients the structure and support they need at every stage of the recovery process.
+The depth of that continuum is what separates St. Christopher's from shorter programs.
+By the time a man completes treatment here, he has not just addressed his substance use.
+He has spent months rebuilding the practical foundation of a functional life, the daily habits, responsibilities, relationships, and community that give sobriety somewhere real to land.

 St. Christopher's has the clinical infrastructure to treat co-occurring mental health conditions and substance use disorders simultaneously.
 Our multidisciplinary team includes psychologists, psychiatrists, psychiatric nurse practitioners, licensed clinical social workers, and licensed professional counselors who collaborate on every patient's care.
 We use a multi-modality approach that draws from CBT, DBT, trauma-informed care, psychodynamic therapy, shame reduction work, and more, integrated into a treatment plan built around the specific mental health profile of each individual patient.